github/codeql/docs/codeql/codeql-language-guides/data-extensions-to-model-java-dependencies.rst

 - The ninth value ``value`` is the kind of the flow. ``value`` means that the value is preserved.
 - The tenth value ``manual`` is the provenance of the summary, which is used to identify the origin of the summary.

 That is, the first row specifies that values can flow from the elements of the qualifier stream into the first argument of the function provided to ``map``.
-The second row sepcifies that values can flow from the return value of the function to the elements of the stream returned from ``map``.
+The second row specifies that values can flow from the return value of the function to the elements of the stream returned from ``map``.

 Example: Add a ``neutral`` method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~